Prep Pipes for Winter

-Before the temperatures drop below freezing, it is important to prepare your pipes using these simple tips that could potentially save you thousands of dollars in water damage repairs.
+Before the temperatures drop below freezing, prepare pipes using these simple tips that could potentially save thousands of dollars in water damage repairs.

-- Locate and exercise your master water shut-off valve: The valve is usually located where the water line enters your house – sometimes near the water heater or washing machine.
-Once the valve is located, make sure everyone in the household knows where it is and exercise it regularly so that it can easily be shut off in case of an emergency.
+- Locate and exercise the master water shut-off valve.
+The valve is usually located where the water line enters the house – sometimes near the water heater or washing machine.
+Once the valve is located, make sure all household members know where it is and exercise it regularly so it can easily be shut off in case of an emergency.

-- Disconnect and drain outdoor hoses: Before freezing temperatures strike, it’s important to disconnect and drain your outdoor hoses.
+- Disconnect and drain outdoor hoses.
+Before freezing temperatures strike, it’s important to disconnect and drain outdoor hoses.
 This allows the water to drain from the pipe so an overnight freeze doesn’t burst the faucet or the pipe it’s connected to.

-- Insulate pipes or faucets in unheated areas: If you’ve got water pipes in unheated areas like the garage or a crawl space, it’s best to wrap them in insulation before temperatures drop.
-Pipe wrapping materials and supply can be found at hardware stores.
+- Insulate pipes or faucets in unheated areas.
+If there are water pipes in unheated areas like the garage or crawl space, it’s best to wrap them in insulation before temperatures drop.
+Pipe wrapping materials and supplies can be found at hardware stores.

-- Seal off access doors, air vents and cracks: When cold air seeps through overlooked openings, exposed water pipes may freeze.
-But remember; do NOT plug air vents by your furnace or water heater.
+- Seal off access doors, air vents and cracks.
+When cold air seeps through overlooked openings, exposed water pipes may freeze.
+DO NOT plug air vents by the furnace or water heater.